invoke-ai/InvokeAI/docs/installation/INSTALL_AUTOMATED.md

 `update.sh`, which will bring InvokeAI up to date with the latest libraries.

 !!! warning "Some users have tried to correct dependency problems by installing the `ldm` package from PyPi.org.
-This is an unfortunate name clash with  the 'latent diffusion model (ldm)' libraries that InvokeAI uses, and installing it will make matters worse."
+Unfortunately this is an unrelated package that has nothing to do with the 'latent diffusion model' used by InvokeAI.
+Installing ldm will make matters worse.
+If you've installed ldm, uninstall it with `pip uninstall ldm`."

 _"Corrupted configuration file."__ Everything seems to install ok, but `invoke` complains of a corrupted configuration file and goes back